LayanAlmousa/Jasoor/README.md

-# Jasoor Application
+# Jasoor

-Jasoor is an Android application that help you see your anxiety results after each VR and GSR session.
+A new Flutter project.

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release
+FlutterFlow projects are built to run on the Flutter _stable_ release.